olleharstedt/olleharstedt.github.io/_posts/2024-11-08-learn-to-talk-to-radicalised-people.markdown

 Cult?
 Anti-rationalism?
 Anti-science, anti-argumentation.
+How does commitment to rationality look like?
+City culture vs conservative culture.
 Blind trust - only one speaks the truth, everyone else lies.
+Idealization of a leader.
 Black-and-white thinking.
-Low social trust.
+Low social trust, in institutions.
+Motivated?
+Not uncritical, rather hyper-critical in a unbalanced way, while trusting others without question.
 Same as extremism?
 Where the goal motivates any means.
 No regard to human rights?

+> pressure towards uniformity, rejection of opinion deviates, in-group favoritism, out-group derogation, endorsement of autocratic leadership [8]
-Violence against outgroup member.
+> Violence against outgroup member.

 Deradicalisation as a decentralized process.